Carrier Clinic® partners with University of Arizona for study focused on substance abuse recovery

 The clinical trial will last 10 months and will be used on patients on a voluntary basis.

-Carrier Clinic, a private, nonprofit Central Jersey behavioral health system, specializes in psychiatric and addiction treatment.
-Carrier’s system includes an inpatient psychiatric hospital, detoxification and rehabilitation center, adolescent and teen residential facility, and a fully accredited middle and high school for students classified as emotionally disturbed.
-For information on the Carrier Clinic and any of its services, contact the Community Relations Department at 908-281-1513 or contact us.
+Hackensack Meridian Health Carrier Clinic is a nonprofit Central Jersey behavioral health care provider, specializing in psychiatric and addiction treatment.
+Hackensack Meridian Health Carrier Clinic includes an inpatient psychiatric hospital, detoxification and rehabilitation center, adolescent and teen residential facility, and a fully accredited middle and high school for students classified emotionally disturbed.
+For more information about Hackensack Meridian Health Carrier Clinic and its services contact us through our website or call 1-800-933-3579.